umccr/umccrise/README.md

 The wrapper loads the [conda environment](blob/master/envs/hmf.yml) that has all the dependencies for the HMF tools (the environment is installed on Gadi at `/g/data/gx8/extras/umccrise_017_2020_Jan_dev/miniconda/envs/umccrise_hmf`), runs the `gridss-purple-linx.sh` script from [our fork of gridss-purple-linx](https://github.com/vladsaveliev/gridss-purple-linx), pointing it to the data bundle `/g/data3/gx8/extras/umccrise_017_2020_Jan_dev/genomes/GRCh37/hmf/gridss`.

-The pipeline is currently very unstable and [supports only GRCh37](https://github.com/hartwigmedical/gridss-purple-linx/issues/3).
+There are a few drawbacks.
+The pipeline is currently very unstable (GRIDSS might occasianlly crash on certain samples, plus it is quite slow and resource demanding, so your cluster node might expire before it completes).
+Also it [supports only GRCh37](https://github.com/hartwigmedical/gridss-purple-linx/issues/3) - even though GRIDSS itself and PURPLE are genome-agnostic, annotations needed for LINX are put up only for GRCh37 at the moment.

 The idea is to eventually complement or even subsitute the [structural variants](https://github.com/umccr/umccrise/blob/master/workflow.md#structural-variants) workflow in Umccrise, including prioritization and the section in the cancer report.
 In addition, we hope to use it as the viral integration tool instead of current [semi-manual workflow](https://github.com/umccr/oncoviruses).
 The downsides of that are:

-- No hg38 support
+- No hg38 support for LINX
 - GRIDSS is very slow
 - GRIDSS is not very stable
 - HMF tools are not adapted to FFPE data